-Food Supplement License in India – Present Indian Law.
+Food Supplement Licence in India – Present Indian Law

-Present Indian law for foods is contained in the (Indian) FOOD SAFETY AND STANDARDS ACT, 2006, (FSS Act) under which an embargo has been placed under Section 22 of the FSS Act stating that no person shall manufacture, distribute, sell or import any novel food, genetically modified articles of food, irradiated food, organic foods, foods for special dietary uses, functional foods, neutraceuticals, health supplements, proprietary foods and such other articles of food which the Central Government may notify, except in accordance with FSS Act or rules made there under.
-Prior to the FSS Act, a manufacturer had to comply with the Prevention of Food Adulteration Act, 1954 (PFAA) and Rules framed there under.
+Present Indian law for foods is contained in the (Indian) Food Safety And Standards Act, 2006, (FSS Act) under which an embargo has been placed under Section 22 of the FSS Act, stating that no person shall manufacture, distribute, sell or import any novel food, genetically modified articles of food, irradiated food, organic foods, foods for special dietary uses, functional foods, nutraceuticals, health supplements, proprietary foods and such other articles of food which the Central Government may notify, except in accordance with FSS Act or rules made there under.
+Prior to the FSS Act, a manufacturer had to comply with the Prevention of Food Adulteration Act, 1954 (PFAA) and rules framed there under.

-The determination of the categorization of “Dietary food supplement”, “Food supplements”, “Nutritional supplements”, “Health supplements” becomes important to identify whether a particular manufacturer or seller of the said products would become eligible for mandatory regularization under the FSS Act, as the new Rules.
+The determination of the categorisation of “dietary food supplement”, “food supplements”, “nutritional supplements”, “health supplements” becomes important to identify whether a particular manufacturer or seller of the said products would become eligible for mandatory regularisation under the FSS Act, as the new Rules.

-Food Supplement License in India – Significant various products.
+Food Supplement Licence in India – Significant Various Products

-This is what you need to know major key areas of Food Supplement License in India.
+This is what you need to know about major key areas of Food Supplement Licence in India.